andrey-moura/db/README.md

 # database

-Pretty simple cross-platform library based in the ActiveRecord from Ruby, for queryging and writing, an wrapper around SQL.
+Pretty simple cross-platform library based in the ActiveRecord from Ruby, an wrapper around SQL.

 ## Building